MaksymNaboka/chat-Client/README.txt

 Chat history consists only of public messages, and no private messages will be added to that history "Clear chat" button also clears the history for this user

-NOTE that this does not break security requirements as no user will see the messages that were prior to the first login

 Take a look at this example: